-The family is the first organization those of us lucky enough to have one ever know, and it serves as the original frame of reference we who are so blessed have for leadership and organizational life.
-A family is an organizational system, with formal and informal roles – he’s the dad, she’s the mom (or maybe it’s two dads or two moms); she’s the joker, he’s the quiet one; and with explicit goals – all you kids are going to go to college; as well as operating norms – any one of us feels attacked or slighted, we all rise up in defense – just as the organizations we inhabit during the work day do.
+The family is the first organization those of us lucky enough to have one ever know, and it serves as the original frame of reference we have for leadership and organizational life.
+A family is an organizational system, with formal and informal roles – he’s the dad, she’s the mom (or maybe it’s two dads or two moms); she’s the joker, he’s the quiet one.
+And families have explicit goals – ‘all you kids are going to go to college;’ and operating norms – ‘any one of us feels slighted, we all rise up in defense’ – just as the organizations we inhabit during the work day do.

 The private family ‘organizations’ and more formal public organizations have some interesting differences.
-It’s true that families have hierarchies of power and hierarchies of knowledge much like work organizations, and just like in our diurnal abodes, these hierarchies are not always synonymous.
+It’s true that families have hierarchies of power and of knowledge much like work organizations, and just like in our diurnal abodes, these hierarchies are not always synonymous.
 But whereas in a work organization, when you learn as much as your boss, you can get promoted, in families, one never quite escapes being the only girl or the youngest child.
-Family friends search for signs of the kid you were in the grown young man or woman; parents may yield the floor to the young‘uns’ chatter around the dinner table, but usually get the last word.
+Family friends search for signs of the kid you were in the grown young man or woman you’ve become; parents may yield the floor to the young-‘uns’ chatter around the dinner table, but usually get the last word.

 The holding power of those early patterns in families is a perpetual source of wonderment.
-Children naturally take instruction from their parents and eventually know something more or better than their folks, because after all, that’s the goal, but stories of parents not accepting it or yielding to it are legion.
+Children naturally take instruction from their parents growing up, but they eventually know something more or better than their folks, because after all, that’s the goal.
+Parents not agreeing or yielding to it is another matter altogether.
 Family life can become so contentious that people stop speaking to each other; branches of a family may feud with or even sue each other.
 The business press is filled with the latest twists and turns of their stories, and books on the bestseller lists chronicle their histories.

 Tolstoy penned the line most relevant for my family with his famous beginning to Anna Karenina: ‘All happy families are alike.
 All unhappy families are unhappy in their own way.’
 Having dismissed happy families as boring, he then tells the story that has captivated generations of a questing woman in an unhappy family trying to find happiness.

 Ours was one of those unhappy families trying to find happiness, and my father, my namesake whom I loved dearly, was the great driver of that unhappiness.
 Some of his unhappiness was career and work-related, and some of it was personal.
-But all of it was instructive, and it was never boring.
+It permeated every aspect of our family life.

 If you step back and look at it, Dad navigated our family’s life course from one career unhappiness to the next.
 I think there’s a better word for his career quest than happiness, for he was funny and fun loving, and people would not have said he’s an unhappy fellow.
-The better word for his quest is satisfaction.
-In his work, he was never quite satisfied.
+The better word for his quest is for satisfaction.
+He was never quite satisfied.

 He met my mom on a weekend pass during the war, fell in love and came back to marry her after VJ Day, joining her father in the family business, Jordan Hardware Company in Washington, North Carolina.
 Ten years later, my grandfather dead and buried half way along, my dad found himself unhappy running a hardware store in a small town.
 He sold the business, went back to college for a Ph.
 D. in psychology, and became head of the counseling service at Franklin and Marshall College.
 That up and running, he left after five years to teach educational testing and counseling in the School of Education at William and Mary.
 Tenure assured, he pushed hard for certification and licensure of the counseling profession, becoming a founding member of the National Board of Certified Counselors.
 While this organization was getting established, he took training in family therapy and started a marriage and family counseling training center at W&M.